Restoring an historic building to its original form

-The project team worked with the city of Lowell Landmark Commission to preserve the aesthetics of the original design, including brick color matching.
-The project was completed in Fall 2014.
+- We worked with the city of Lowell Landmark Commission to preserve the aesthetics of the original design, including brick color matching.